TV Tropes Needs Your Help

 - X-Men is a aversion; Genoshan slaves had full body suits grafted directly to their skin.

 - In The Warlord, cat-girl Shakira wears a spiked collar in both human and cat forms.
 One storyline implied that she was the product of sorcerous experimentation as all of the sorcerer's other subjects wore identical collars.
 After defeating the sorcerer, Morgan took the collar off and threw it away.
 Shakira retrieved it and put it back on.

 - In the premiere issue of Marvel's The Cat series, the newly-empowered Shirlee Bryant naively dons a studded collar as part of her costume.
 Only then does her sponsor, Malcolm Donalbain, reveal that it is a "will-nullifier" that makes her obey him.
 Later, Donalbain attempts to place a will-nullifier on the similarly-empowered Greer Nelson but she manages to escape, subsequently returning to put an end to his plans and launching her short-lived superheroine career.

 - In West Coast Avengers #12, Tigra is captured by an unseen foe while running through the woods.
 Later, Graviton turns up with Tigra lying at his feet in a collar and leash and defeats the rest of the WCA.
 He imprisons the others, but keeps Tigra around with the goal of making her his pet.

 - Another time, Tigra was captured by Kraven the Hunter, who put a Mind Control collar on her and made her fight Spider-Man.
 Spidey realized that there was something odd about the collar and ripped it off, allowing them to team up to defeat Kraven.

-- Subverted in Incandescence.
-Her collar is actually the source of her powers.
+- Averted in Incandescence.
+Her collar is the source of her powers.